William Carlos Williams: Career

 I felt at once that The Waste Land had set me back twenty years and I'm sure it did.
 Critically, Eliot returned us to the classroom just at the moment when I felt we were on a point to escape to matters much closer to the essence of a new art form itself—rooted in the locality which should give it fruit.
 Although he respected the work of Eliot, Williams became openly critical of Eliot's highly intellectual style with its frequent use of foreign languages and allusions to classical and European literature.
 Instead, Williams preferred colloquial American English.

-During the 1930s, Williams began working on an opera.
-Titled The First President, it was focused on George Washington and his influence on the history of the United States of America and was intended to "galvanize us into a realization of what we are today."
+During the 1930s, Williams began working on an opera, The First President, about George Washington and his influence on the history of the United States of America and was intended to "galvanize us into a realization of what we are today."
 As a lifelong radical democrat, Williams often collaborated with left-wing and anti-fascist circles and magazines, particularly during the Great Depression.